huggingface/olm-datasets/README.md

 # Online Language Modelling Dataset Pipeline

 This repo enables you to pull a large and up-to-date text corpus from the web.
 It uses state-of-the-art processing methods to produce a clean text dataset that you can immediately use to pretrain a large language model, like BERT, GPT, or BLOOM.
 The main use-case for this repo is the Online Language Modelling Project, where we want to keep a language model up-to-date by pretraining it on the latest Common Crawl and Wikipedia dumps every month or so.
+You can see the models for the OLM project here: https://huggingface.co/olm.
+They actually get better performance than their original static counterparts.

 Specifically, this repo has modular Python commands that enable you to:
 * Specify Common Crawl web snapshots, or just Wikipedia snapshots.
 Then pull the data.